FredBoat/Quarterdeck/README.md

 ### v1 [WIP]

-The v1 docs can be found [here](https://koakuma.fredboat.com/qd/docs/index.html).
+The v1 docs can be found [here](https://koakuma.fredboat.com/qd/docs/index.html) and [here](https://koakuma.fredboat.com/qd/swagger-ui.html)
+(one of these is going away in the future).

 ### v0